jperradin/nexus/docs/api_reference.md

 #### Methods

 - `analyze(frame: Frame, connectivities: List[str]) -> None`
-  - Analyzes a single frame to determine if percolation occurs along the x-direction for each connectivity type.
+  - Check whether percolation occurs for each connectivity in the frame.
   - **Calculation Methodology**:
     - For each connectivity, examines all clusters to detect percolation.
-    - A cluster is considered percolating in the x-direction if its spatial extent exceeds the simulation box dimension along x-axis.
+    - A cluster is considered percolating if it spans the simulation box in all three dimensions (percolation_probability contains "xyz").
     - Records binary outcome: 1.0 if percolation occurs, 0.0 otherwise.
     - Stores raw values for later averaging across all frames.
   - **Percolation Theory Significance**: